biot/ops-cli/NEW-COMMAND.md

 -------

 * Command modules have to start with `cli_` and end with `.py`.
-* Commands are classes derived from the Command class, and must be listed in the `commands` variable in the module file.
+* Commands are classes derived from the Command class, and must be registered with a call to `register_commands()`.
 * The `run()` method is invoked only with a correct syntax, as defined by the command string and options.
 * You can structure options by choosing their type: `Opt_one` allows